Chris Vermeulen: Return to Superbike

 After failing to secure a contract to remain in MotoGP for the 2010 Championship, Vermeulen sought a return to the Superbike World Championship.

 On 6 October 2009 it was confirmed that he had signed a contract with the Kawasaki Superbike Team for the 2010 Superbike World Championship season, replacing Makoto Tamada.
 Vermeulen injured his knee in a crash at the season-opening round at Phillip Island, forcing him to miss the next two races.
 He continued to struggle throughout the season, and reinjured the knee in a first-lap pile-up at Brno.
 Following medical advice, he then chose to sit out the remainder of the season in order to regain full fitness.

 Personal life

-In 2011, Vermeulen married his longtime girlfriend, the English model turned photographer Toni Pinion.
+In 2011, Vermeulen married his longtime girlfriend, the English model turned photographer Toni Pinion, they have 2 daughters, Georgia and Matilda.
 All his racing numbers have the digit "7" as a tribute to his mentor Barry Sheene.
 He has a penchant for collecting old American Hot Rod cars and has a few in his collection.

+Currently, Vermeulen works as an analyst and commentator for MotoGP on Fox Sports Australia.